 Almost all of the course material is located on the Canvas-based course website.
 Please note some assignments, podcasts, etc., assigned down the line will be adjusted and edited, though only prior to the window of time in which we expect you to be working on that material.
+Please do not work further than two weeks ahead so that you do not miss important updates to the material!

-You should have access to the Canvas-based course website starting at 8:00 am CDT on Monday 4 June.
+You should have access to the Canvas-based course website starting at 11:59 pm CDT on Monday 21 January.
 You can enter the site from https://canvas.wisc.edu.
 On your Dashboard, you will see your course cards.
 Click on "GEOG340: World Regions in Global Context."